Best Toothbrush Heads

 As with other Oral-B models, the bristles are labeled as soft, but in practice, we found that they feel firmer than other brands.
-This model also has the unusual combination of a small head combined with a thicker stem, making it best-suited for folks with a larger mouth but smaller teeth.
-We think that this is a perfectly adequate option that is worth exploring if you can find it for less money than one of the other Oral-B brand name award winners.
+This product also has the unusual combination of a small head combined with a thicker stem, making it best-suited for folks with a larger mouth but smaller teeth.
+We think this is a perfectly adequate option that is worth exploring if you can find it for less money than one of the other Oral-B brand name award winners.

 The bottom line is that this model cleans well, but it isn't excellent.
-In our brushing tests, we found that it left behind a noticeable amount of plaque that some other brush heads were able to remove.
+In our brushing tests, we found that it left behind a noticeable amount of plaque that some other brush heads could remove.
 This was especially true on the insides of molars, where it is more challenging to get the right angle to align the bristles properly between teeth.
 If you have a Sonicare E-Series and are tired of spending top dollar for brand-name replacement heads, this model would be an adequate substitute.

 This brush is sort of caught in the middle.
-Though it does do a marginally better job at cleaning than its nearly-identical off-brand counterpart, it is significantly more expensive.
-In the same vein, it is generally less expensive than other name-brand models, but also doesn't clean between teeth quite as well.
+Though it does a marginally better job at cleaning than its nearly-identical off-brand counterpart, it is significantly more expensive.
+In the same vein, it is generally less expensive than other name-brand models but also doesn't clean between teeth quite as well.
 If you want to split the difference between cleaning quality and price, this is potentially a model worth checking out.

 Why You Should Trust Us